First-order phase transitions and cosmic evolution: thermodynamic approach to generalized holographic dark energy: Introduction

 This latter condition must be fulfilled in order to describe in a consistent way the thermal evolution of the Universe, allowing a transition from decelerated to accelerated cosmic expansion.
 The present study is dedicated to the cosmological and thermodynamic analysis of a generalized HDE model.
 The framework is based on the identification of the Hubble scale as the characteristic length and extends the standard $H^{2}$ paradigm to include high energy physics corrections ($H^{4}$ and $H^{6}$).
 These corrections are introduced into the HDE density via a controlling variable parameter, and the resultant implications for cosmic evolution and thermodynamics are thoroughly investigated.
 In cosmological models, higher order curvature corrections\footnote{In the high energy regime, a primary motivation for these higher curvature terms is based on their improvement results of the renormalization properties of general relativity \cite{stelle}.} to general relativity naturally give rise to corrective terms in the cosmic acceleration which involve powers of the Hubble parameter.
 Notably, these corrections can be formulated such that the resulting field equations remain second order; see, for instance, \cite{cubic, sixth, oliva}.
 Our study is performed at background level in a flat FLRW Universe described by the line element

 where $d\Omega^{2}=d\theta^{2}+\sin^{2}\theta d\varphi^{2}$.
 The work is organized as follows: Section \ref{sec:2} formalizes the Generalized HDE model and derives the set of modified Friedmann equations governing the cosmic evolution.
-Section \ref{sec:3} is dedicated to exploring the thermodynamic properties of the system, specifically analyzing the conditions required for the existence of $P-V$ type phase transitions.
-In Section \ref{sec:4}, the theoretical predictions of the model are numerically analyzed and benchmarked against the established cosmological parameters and dynamics of the standard $\Lambda$CDM model.
+Section \ref{sec:3} is dedicated to exploring the thermodynamic properties of the system, specifically analyzing the conditions required for the existence of $P-v$ type phase transitions.
+In Section \ref{sec:4}, we investigate the cosmological evolution of the model and relate it to the thermodynamic findings.
 Finally, Section \ref{sec:5} presents the general conclusions drawn from this investigation and discusses avenues for future research.
 From now on, we adopt natural units where $G=c=M_{\rm{pl}}=1$.